LycheeCocoa/Pretendtious/README.md

 # Pretentious
-## app to hide how lame your life i
+## app to hide how lame your life is